pr1m8/haive-core/src/haive/core/schema/README.md

 - **Engine Integration**: Track field-to-engine relationships
 - **Serialization**: Full support for serializing and deserializing schemas and states
 - **Visualization**: Rich utilities for displaying and working with schemas
+- **Type Safety**: Full type hints and runtime validation
+- **Extensibility**: Add custom methods, validators, and reducers

 By leveraging these capabilities, you can build sophisticated agent systems with clean state management and dynamic behavior.
+The schema system serves as the backbone for state management across the entire Haive framework.

+## See Also

+- [Engine System](../engine/README.md) - How engines integrate with schemas
+- [Graph System](../graph/README.md) - Using schemas in graphs
+- [Agent Base](../../../haive-agents/src/haive/agents/base/README.md) - Schema usage in agents